10-Q 1 nrom_10q.htm FORM 10-Q nrom_10q.htm

 The fully-prepared crust also forms the basis for the Company’s Take-N-Bake pizza for use as an add-on component for its non-traditional franchise and licensing base.

-As discussed under Impact of COVID-19 pandemic above, the franchising section of our revenue declined in 2021 and early 2022 due to the number of government forced closures in an attempt to prevent the spread of COVID-19.
-One segment of the franchising section was made up of a number of franchises located in all types of entertainment facilities such as bowling centers and family entertainment centers.
-The regulations were different in different states but for the most part that closing order was in effect for two years after which many of those franchisees did not have the financial means of reopening after that period of time.
+As discussed under “Impact of COVID Pandemic” above, revenue from the franchising venue declined in 2021 and early 2022 due to the number of government-forced closures in an attempt to prevent the spread of COVID.
+One cohort of the franchising section was made up of a number of franchises located in all types of entertainment facilities such as bowling centers and family entertainment centers.
+The regulations varied in different states but for the most part closing orders were in effect for two years after which most of those franchisees did not have the financial means of reopening.

 Noble Roman’s Craft Pizza & Pub